JCNA9029/CyberSentinel_v.1/README.md

 ollama pull qwen2.5:3b    # 2.0 GB RAM
 ```

+>The Ollama model is defaulted to qwen2.5:3b.
+Manual choice of model would be included in the next patch.

 Ollama must be running in the background when using the AI triage report feature.

 ### Step 6 — Install EMBER2024 ML Features (Optional but Recommended)